· Last Updated: October 31, 2014

 Check back here often to see updates of these privately funded scholarships.
-Please note that if a deadline has passed these awards are typically offered annually and you will be able to apply at a later date.
+Please note that if a deadline has passed these awards are typically offered annually and you will be able to apply later.

 The Women's Press Club of New York State, Inc. is offering an annual scholarship award for a qualified student interested in resuming or continuing his or her studies toward a career in communications or a related field.
-Students must be matriculated no later than the start of the Fall 2014 semester in a field that fosters the development of communication skills.
-Applications must be postmarked by April 15, 2014.
-The scholarship award is $1,000.
-Click here for more information or to apply.
+Students must be matriculated no later than the start of the Fall semester in a field that fosters the development of communication skills.
+Applications must be postmarked by April 15th

 The purpose of the Women’s Forum Education Award is to encourage mature women to realize their own potential and to contribute significantly to their communities.
 Several awards of $10, 000 will be given in 2014 to women over 35 who, after interrupting their education due to life’s adversities, are now pursuing their first associate or bachelor degree.